Monte Carlo uses group-based authorization. Users are added to one or more authorization groups, and they inherit the policy assigned to their groups.

 |Viewer||Viewers (All)||Allows viewing data-related things in the system (read only).
 Ideal for data analysts and roles that use data frequently to perform most of their job duties.|

-All of the managed roles, except for the Account Owner role, may be assigned to custom authorization groups.
+All of the managed roles, except for the Account Owner and Domains Manager roles, may be assigned to custom authorization groups.
 This is primarily to facilitate the creation of domain-restricted groups.
 The managed groups have "(All)" included in the name to indicate that members of those groups have those permissions for all domains.

 Making new authorization groups is easy.
 You go to Settings -> Authorization Groups and click Add Group.